duckdb/substrait/README.md

 ## The substrait integration is experimental.
-Support is currently only available [on request.](https://duckdblabs.com/contact/)
+The source code is publicly available and you are free to use it under the licensing terms - but the source code is provided as-is.
+We do not have the capacity to engage with issues or pull requests from external contributors at present.
+Support for the extension is currently only available [on request.](https://duckdblabs.com/contact/)

 # Substrait - DuckDB
 Substrait - DuckDB is an extension that provides substrait support to [DuckDB](https://www.duckdb.org).